-Buying seeds every year is expensive.
+Buying seeds every year can be expensive.
 But collect your own and you can grow your favourite veg again for free, year after year.

 Self-pollinators like beans and tomatoes are easiest, as they always produce seedlings just like their parents.
 Others are more promiscuous and cross more readily with very different varieties, so you’re never sure what you’re going to get.
 Keep their seeds true by isolating plants of the same variety, using fleece or a cloche, or by hand-pollinating flowers.